“One child, one teacher, one book, one pen can change the world.” - Malala Yousafzai

 Moving from primary to secondary school is an exciting and significant event in the life of your child.

-It is an important milestone which, for many parents/carers and teachers, marks a change in expectations regarding crucial life skills such as independent working and self-organisation.
+It is an important milestone which, for many parents, carers and teachers, marks a change in expectations regarding crucial life skills such as independent working and self-organisation.

 When a child starts at secondary school, they are expected to cope with a whole variety of new experiences and changes, many of which demand skills and abilities that they have not had to use before.
 The problem is that these skills do not spontaneously develop in young people in the summer before they begin secondary schools – like reading and writing, they have to be taught, and our young people need support in developing them.

 You may be feeling you have a lack of expertise having only had a child at primary school.
 It is our job to support you with this.
-The top two worries that year 6 students express are social concerns.
+The top two worries that year 6 pupils express are social concerns.
 Although common, most young people report that they are no longer worried about these after just one or two weeks at school!

 Contact your child’s year 6 teacher if these worries become too great – they will be able to arrange for your child to meet some other students who will be starting (or who are already at the school) and perhaps arrange a ‘buddy’ for the first two or three weeks.